 ASSESSMENT DISTRICTS (AD) AND COMMUNITY FACILITY DISTRICTS (CFD)

 The AD and CFD programs are for larger projects and are typically funded using bond proceeds based on the property owner voting in a self-imposed taxation.
 The AD and CFD are two different types of taxing systems.
-These are significantly larger projects than 40 parcels and the costs of development such as specialized engineering service and bond council are not paid for by the Community Investment Program but are included in the bond for the project.
+These are significantly larger projects (more than 40 parcels) and the costs of development, such as specialized engineering service and bond council, are not paid for by the Community Investment Program but are included in the bond for the project.

-Due to the size and complexity, these projects require significant input from the residents.
+Due to the size and complexity, these projects require significant input from the residents/property owners.
 Costs are based on estimates and if exceeded, the time of the bond is extended to recoup the cost.
 This type of financing system is also referred to as Mellos Roos financing.

 The District has completed two successful projects using this system, Cement Hill CFD and the Rodeo Flat AD.